JewishGen Home Page

 If you have your browser's window maximized, you will not see the two separate windows — they'll be on top of each other, one obscuring the other.
 The solution is to make your browser's window slightly smaller than your screen size, so that you'll be able to see both windows, and easily switch back and forth between them.

-You fill in the the form, and then click on the "Send my Request" button.
-Please write a complete comprehensive message which will enable the submitter to understand your context.
+You fill in the the form, and then click on the "Send my message" button.
+Please write a complete comprehensive message which will enable the submitter to understand your context and your interest in this family tree.
 An e-mail message will be sent to the submitter with the details that you entered in the form.
 It is then up to the submitter to reply to you if he or she wishes.

-The information in the FTJP is only as accurate as the data submitted to it by various genealogists around the world.
+The information in the FTJP is only as accurate as the data submitted by various genealogists around the world.
 JewishGen performs no validation of the data submitted to it.
 (See disclaimer).

 The FTJP is remarkable research tool for conducting family research.
 But like any tool, it has to be recognized that the information it contains is far from perfect and in fact, can often be incorrect and lead researchers down the wrong path.
-The FTJP's information is supplied by the hundreds of researchers who contribute, but there is no control over what is input and no oversight as to accuracy.
-It is your responsibility to verify and validate any fact.
+The FTJP's information is supplied by the thousands of researchers who contribute, but there is no control over what is input and no oversight as to accuracy.
+It is your responsibility to verify and validate any fact presented.

 JewishGen Home Page Edmond J. Safra Plaza | 36 Battery Place | New York, NY 10280